Electromagnetic form factors: A window into the $D\Lambda_c$, $D^*\Lambda_c$, and $D\Lambda_c^*$ molecular structure: Summary of results

 Our results show that the magnetic dipole moments of the $D^{(\ast)} \Lambda_c^{(\ast)}$ pentaquarks are mainly determined by their internal diquark–quark structure and the arrangement of light and heavy quarks.
 The $D \Lambda_c^\ast$ state has the largest moment, reflecting a configuration in which the quark contributions add constructively, whereas in the $D \Lambda_c$ state, partial cancellations among quark contributions reduce the total moment.
 The $D^\ast \Lambda_c$ state exhibits intermediate behavior, consistent with its molecular diquark arrangement.
 In general, light quarks provide the dominant contribution, while charm quarks play a smaller but non-negligible role.
 This is particularly evident in the $D \Lambda_c^\ast$ state, where cancellations among light quark contributions enhance the relative importance of the charm quark.

-Beyond the dipole moments, our investigation of higher electromagnetic multipoles reveals distinctive deformation patterns in the charge distributions of these states.
+Beyond the dipole moments, our investigation of higher electromagnetic multipoles—electric quadrupole and magnetic octupole moments—for the $D^*\Lambda_c$ and $D\Lambda_c^*$ states reveals distinctive deformation patterns in their charge distributions.
 The electric quadrupole and magnetic octupole moments provide crucial insights into the spatial structure of the pentaquarks.
 The positive quadrupole moment of the $D^\ast \Lambda_c$ state indicates a prolate (cigar-shaped) deformation, while the negative value for $D \Lambda_c^\ast$ suggests an oblate (pancake-like) shape.
 The decomposition into quark contributions shows that these deformation patterns arise from fundamentally different mechanisms: light-quark dominance in $D^\ast \Lambda_c$ versus charm-quark dominance in $D \Lambda_c^\ast$.
 The small magnitudes of all multipole moments further support the molecular nature of these states.

 These findings suggest that electromagnetic observables, such as the magnetic dipole moments and higher multipoles, provide a sensitive probe of the internal quark-gluon dynamics and the molecular nature of doubly-charmed pentaquarks.
 While direct experimental measurement is challenging due to the short lifetimes of these states, radiative transitions in photoproduction or electroproduction processes offer a promising indirect approach.
 The predicted multipole patterns serve as specific fingerprints that could help identify these states in future spectroscopic studies.
 Overall, our study highlights the potential of electromagnetic moments to distinguish between molecular and more compact multiquark configurations in future investigations.